prabh1601/Kafka-Archiever/README.md

 # Kafka-Archiver
+The goals of this application are two fold
-A Java Application that archives data from a kafka cluster to S3 and vice-versa
+1. Archive data from Kafka clusters to S3 buckets
+2. Retrieve data from S3 that belongs in between the input timeperiod and push it to Kafka cluster

 # Timeline
 ## Done